Forests are the world's air-conditioning system, the lungs of the planet and we are on the verge of switching it off.

 Santa Cruz, La Paz

-Many earlier civilizations, including Middle East, New Mexico, and Easter Island precipitated their own decline through deforestation.
-Currently, we are destroying our forests faster, and on a larger scale than ever before.
-Earlier in this century forests covered around 40% of the earth's total land but now it has decreased and till the end of the century, it will stand at about 25%.
-Its destruction causes the greenhouse effect, irreversible loss of many thousands of species of flora and fauna also a lot more animals, landslides, soil erosion, siltation of rivers and dams, droughts, and weather extremes.
-If it continues then it will hamper the ability of the biosphere to sustain life.
-Humanity can continue to fell trees, cross its fingers, and hope for the best.
+Many earlier civilizations, including the Middle East, New Mexico, and Easter Island, precipitated their decline through deforestation.
+Currently, we are destroying our forests faster and on a larger scale than ever before.
+Earlier in this century, forests covered around 40% of the earth's total land, but now it has decreased, and till the end of the century, it will stand at about 25%.
+Its destruction causes the greenhouse effect, irreversible loss of many thousands of flora and fauna, many more animals, landslides, soil erosion, siltation of rivers and dams, droughts, and weather extremes.
+If it continues, it will hamper the ability of the biosphere to sustain life.
+Recently there have been numerous reports of herbs and tree trafficking throughout the world; the rare and highly valuable Rosewoods and timbers are the epitomai of this culture.
+This greed promotes deforestation and destroys many habitats of animals that this evergreen surrounds.
+Humanity can continue falling trees, crossing its fingers, and hoping for the best.
 Or it can take hold of its future and reverse the process of deforestation.

-A huge destructive fire that spreads over an immense area of forest or woodland can occur anywhere and could harm homes, agriculture, humans, and animals in their path are referred to as wildfires.
-90% of all the wildfires are started by humans also an average of 1.2 million acres of US woodland burn every year.
-Wildfires increases in extremely dry conditions, such as drought, and during high winds.
-They can disrupt transportation, communications, power, and gas services, and water supply.
+A substantial destructive fire that spreads over an immense forest or woodland area can occur anywhere and could harm homes, agriculture, humans, and animals in their path are referred to as wildfires.
+Humans start 90% of all wildfires; an average of 1.2 million acres of US woodland burn every year.
+Wildfires increase in arid conditions, such as drought and high winds.
+They can disrupt transportation, communications, power, gas services, and water supply.
 They also lead to air pollution and loss of property crops, resources, animals, and people.
-Recently in Australia 12.6 million hectares of land have been burned majorly from New South Wales around 5.4 million hectares.
-33 people have been killed including four firefighters moreover tens of thousands of farm animals, mainly sheep were also killed in the fire on the island.
+In Australia, 12.6 million hectares of land have been burned majorly from New South Wales, around 5.4 million hectares.
+Thirty-three people have been killed, including four firefighters; moreover, tens of thousands of farm animals, mainly sheep, were also killed in the fire on the island.
 Around 5.4 million acres of Brazilian Amazon standing rainforest burned in the year 2020, an area roughly the size of the country of Wales.

-Overall, human beings and the natural world are colliding with each other, the activities done by us inflict harsh, major, and often irreversible damage on the existing environment and their vital resources.
-If not stopped, many of our current practices put a serious risk at the future that we intend for human society and the plant and animal kingdoms, and many so can oppose life in the manner that we know.
-Drastic changes are urgent if we want to avoid this unfruitful collision that our present will bring about.
+Overall, human beings and the natural world are colliding; our activities inflict harsh, significant, and often irreversible damage on the existing environment and its vital resources.
+If not stopped, many of our current practices put a severe risk in the future we intend for human society, the plant and animal kingdoms, and the whole food chain we know.
+Therefore, drastic changes are urgent if we want to avoid this unfruitful collision that our present will bring about.